-On completion of their annual examinations, students may be required to sit a viva voce examination with the External Examiner (Prof. Bill Paxton, University of Liverpool, UK).
+On completion of their semester two examinations, some students sit an in-person viva voce examination with the External Examiner (Prof. Lisa Chakrabarti, University of Nottingham, UK).
+Please be aware the vivas take place outside of term time once all exam results have been collated- PROVISIONAL DATE: 21st May 2024.
 Students are considered 'borderline' if they are 1% or less off a grade and following the viva voce examination the External Examiner may recommend at the Examiners' meeting that the students' degree mark be brought up to the next grade.
 Note: not all students called for viva are borderline and additional students may be included as controls.
 You will not be told which category you are in.
 You cannot be marked down by a viva.
 You will not know your mark before sitting the viva.
-Finally, vivas will be held in-person only so please ensure you are in the country and available if called.
+Finally, vivas will be held in-person only (including for international students) so please ensure you are in the country and available if called.
 Requests for remote online vivas will not be granted.